Constitution of the Joint Negotiating and Consultative Committee (JNCC)

 Four members of each Side of the Committee will constitute a quorum.

-The Committee meets as often as necessary, as agreed by the Secretaries.
-An annual meeting is held in May or June each year.
+The annual strategy meeting of the Committee takes place in May or June each year.
 An agenda with associated papers is circulated to all members ahead of meetings.
 Business not on the agenda will be taken if the Chair and Vice-Chair agree to it.

 The Committee deals with any matter affecting terms and conditions of employment including: